tushardashpute/kafka-kraft-restproxy-ksqldb-c3/README.md

 Whether you're building event-driven applications or just learning Kafka and ksqlDB — this project provides everything you need in one place.
 ```

----

-If you'd like, I can generate this as a file (`README.md`) for download.
-Want me to do that?